GeekyShiva/Self-Driving-Car/SRS.md

 ### 4.11.1 Description

 The car encounters a GO sign board in front of it.
-The car comes to a halt, waits for a timeout, then resumes its motion, depending on the environment.
+The car comes to a halt, waits for a timeout, then resumes its motion, depending on the environment and the stimulus recieved.

 ### 4.11.2 Functional Response

-The machine learning model alerts the Raspberry Pi of the presence of a GO sign.
+The computer vision data recived post processing results in alerting the Raspberry Pi of the presence of a GO sign.
 The Raspberry Pi instructs the Arduino to halt the car's motion.
 The Raspberry Pi waits for a fixed timeout, before instructing the Arduino to accelerate and waits for the next stimulus.

-## 4.12 Scenario: Encounter obstacle
+## 4.12 Scenario: Encounter obstacle (Case of Normal Braking)

 ### 4.12.1 Description